 What powers can an agent have under a durable power of attorney?

-Depending on how it is drafted, an agent may handle banking, real estate, investments, bills, taxes, government benefits, and other financial or legal matters.
+Depending on how it is drafted, an agent can handle banking, real estate, investments, bills, taxes, government benefits, and other financial and legal matters.

 Can the powers be limited?

 Yes.
-A durable power of attorney can be tailored to grant broad or limited authority based on your preferences.
+A durable power of attorney can be written to grant broad or limited authority based on your preferences.

 Can an agent make gifts or transfer assets?

-Only if the document specifically authorizes the agent to do so.
+Only if the document specifically authorizes the agent to do so; otherwise, no.

 Can more than one agent be appointed?